sraman26/vitality-fitness/journals/mike_miklius.md

 4.20.23: We fleshed out our error handling so that users who are not logged in will instead be sent to a 404 page.
 We also handled users trying to access bad url paths with a 404 page.
 Sitara was our coder today.

 4.21.23: Cleaned up some edge cases for error handling; Created four working unit tests.

-4.22.23: nonsense
+Mike was the coder today.

+4.24.23: Completed error handling and ran flake8 and black.
+Aaron was the coder.
+Everyone was the in the chair at some point do their unit tests.

+4.25.23: Worked on CSS and improving application visuals; Created an image carousel for the main page; Created a background video for login and signup pages; Tahmid was in the chair today coding.